Editor's Note:All photos were taken after the story took place and added by the author

 “Dad we made 30 bucks!”

-A time-out is called and I do some quick math.
+some quick math.
 Thirty dollars?
 That’s 120 snack bags sold at 25 cents each.
 That’s a lot of plums.

 I then realize it’s impossible.
 I run outside to a little blue table on the driveway with a “SALE” sign taped to it.
 There are a couple of stools, a box filled with quarters, and dollar bills blowing away.
 The neighbor kids have come over to “help” and hold cardboard signs in the middle of the street.
 The sign may say “Sale” but might as well be “Stop” because they’re like a check station at the border, halting all the passing cars.
 In the garage, the door to the mini-fridge is ajar.
 I walk over to close it.
 My soda, juice spritzers, and beer have been replaced with a snack bag of plums.
 I look out to the street, the kids are caffeinated up on Starbucks Refreshers, pointing, yelling, and giving out deals, “You buy three, we’ll give you a THIRD for free!”
 Business is brisk and I feel like a restaurant owner who borrowed money from the mob.
 The only wares left on the table are the plums, neatly displayed in rows.
 The only customer for those is the dog, who gets them from the little neighbor girl, Hazel.